For Lynne, the choice to transfer to Shimer was not what you’d expect.

 Shimer’s SAT code: 1717

 - Letter of Recommendation: Ask a teacher who can assess your academic progress and level of readiness for college-level work.
-Early Entry students need two recommendation letters.
-These can be emailed directly from the recommender to firstname.lastname@example.org.
+Early Entry students without a high school diploma need two recommendation letters.
+Please ask your recommender to email your mail your recommendation letter(s) directly to firstname.lastname@example.org.

-- Essays or Writing Samples: Two writing samples.
-(You don’t need to write any special essays just for us.
-Two papers you think demonstrate your best work from classes you have already taken will be just fine.)
+- Essays or Writing Samples: Send us two writing samples.
+There is no need to write special essays for this purpose; just pick papers you wrote for classes you’ve already taken that you think exemplify your best work.
 Please email directly to email@example.com.

-Admission Interviews: Interviews are conducted in person, on the phone, or via Skype as soon as the college has received your completed application.
+Admission Interviews: Interviews are conducted in person, on the phone, or via Skype once the college has received your completed application.

 - Dual Enrollment Agreement with City Colleges of Chicago